elastic/security-research/content/intelligence/2022/03/03.dirty-pipe/article.md

     The aforementioned rules were adapted by Elastic Security from initial findings by [Jonas LeJon](https://twitter.com/jonasl/status/1501840914381258756).

-## Auditd event collection with Elastic
+## Linux Auditing System event collection with Elastic

-There are a few different ways to collect Auditd events using Elastic.
+There are a few different ways to collect Linux Auditing System events using Elastic.
 You can either use the Elastic Agent with the Auditd integration, Auditbeat, or the Auditd module for Filebeat.

+!!! info

+    Remember, if you're using the Auditd integrations for the Elastic Agent or Filebeat, you'll need to create the [Auditd rules described above](https://elastic.github.io/security-research/intelligence/2022/03/03.dirty-pipe/article/#auditd-rules).

 ### The Elastic Agent w/Auditd Integration